alexZeakis/TokenJoin/README.md

 - [MIND](https://msnews.github.io): 123,130 articles from the MIcrosoft News Dataset.
 Each set corresponds to an article.
 The elements are the words in its abstract.

-The preprocessed versions of the datasets used in the experiments can be found [here](https://drive.google.com/drive/folders/1u9ixJM25koPkHi8FJ0atrHL1WcE8dtLw?usp=sharing).
+The preprocessed csv versions of the datasets used in the experiments can be found [here](https://drive.google.com/drive/folders/1u9ixJM25koPkHi8FJ0atrHL1WcE8dtLw?usp=sharing).
+It is also necessary to preprocess the csv files with the code found [here](https://github.com/alexZeakis/TokenJoin_preprocessing).